 ASHP – Coefficient of Performance – CoP

 The key to the efficiency of a heat pump is the Coefficient of Performance: the “CoP”.
 In spite of the first law of thermodynamics, which tells us that energy can neither be created nor destroyed, an ASHP in a good installation can transfer up to three units of heat for each unit of electricity consumed.
 The heat pump is not creating this energy, but merely separating a medium temperature from the external air into warmth (which can be used for heating) and cold (which can be returned to the atmosphere).

 The CoP will vary with each installation, but the lower the output temperature to the heat distribution system the higher the CoP will be.
-If an output temperature of 60°C is needed to heat radiators the CoP is likely to fall to level of only 2.0.
+If an output temperature of 60°C is needed to heat radiators the CoP may fall to level of only 2.0.
 If the heat distribution is to a well designed underfloor heating system that works well at an output temperature of 40°C then the CoP can rise to a level of 3 in the winter (and higher in the spring and autumn).